netgroup-polito/CrownLabs/cluster_config/Keycloak/README.md

  ```

 Other configurations are available on the krew official documentation.

-In addition you have to enable krew, by adding the following to your PATH:
+In addition you have to enable krew by adding the following to your PATH:
 ```
 export PATH="${KREW_ROOT:-$HOME/.krew}/bin:$PATH"
 ```

-To persist this modification, you should add the following configuration to your bashrc/zshrc.
+To make persistent this modification, you should add permanently the previous configuration to your `bashrc/zshrc`.

 ## OIDC-Login

-First we have to install OIDC login plugin:
+First we have to install OIDC login plugin, which enables a single sign on (SSO) to a Kubernetes cluster and other development tools:
 ```
 kubectl krew install oidc-login
 ```

-Now, we can proceed to use our cluster.
+Now, we can proceed to use your cluster.

 ## Login

-When you have created your user in your Identity provider (e.g.; Keycloak), you can configure oidc-login by setting your credentials.
+Once, you have created your user in your Keycloak instance, you can configure `oidc-login` by setting your credentials.

-This could be done in two different way:
+This could be done in two different ways:

-1. You can use a redirect via-browser to login by putting your un/password in the Identity Provider website and store in the kubeconfig only the temporary token.
+1. You can use a redirect via-browser to login by putting your user/password in the Identity Provider website and store only the temporary token in your `kubeconfig`.
-2. You can set your username and password directly in the kubeconfig
+2. (or) You can set your username and password directly in `kubeconfig`.

 ```
 apiVersion: v1